Post updates made March 2022

 According to the CDC, for people who are sensitive to mould, they can cause a variety of symptoms starting from nasal stuffiness, throat irritation, coughing or wheezing, eye irritation all the way through to obstructive lung disease and serious lunch infections for those with compromised immune systems.
 It also causes issues for people who suffer from asthma and some of their studies shows there is potentially a link to early mould exposure and the development of asthma in children.
 Mould = bad is not a controversial statement, it's widely accepted that it's not a good idea to inhale it.

-Vince Neil from Mycotox was on Weekend Sunrise this morning and also mentioned that mould can cause memory issues, both lung and brain inflammation, shortness of breath, headaches and fatigue.
+Vince Neil from Mycotox was on Weekend Sunrise back in 2013 when we originally posted this article and also mentioned that mould can cause memory issues, both lung and brain inflammation, shortness of breath, headaches and fatigue.
 In young children, it can induce behavioural issues and tantrums too.
 Mould also creates VOC's in your home.